ssh-mitm/ssh-mitm/doc/develop/reproducible-builds.md

 - Snap builds are not covered — snapcraft's container-based build has no direct equivalent to `--build-constraint`/`SOURCE_DATE_EPOCH`, and achieving bit-identical snaps would be a separate effort.
-- The runtime dependency set (`requirements.txt`) is version-pinned but not hash-pinned — that affects the wheel's `Requires-Dist` metadata, not the wheel bytes themselves, and is out of scope here.
 - CI does not yet run `verify-reproducible-build.sh` as part of the release workflow (`python-publish.yml`).
 Wiring it in is planned alongside a move to [Trusted